hubidu/bifrost-io/BACKLOG.md

 # Doing

+# Backlog V 2.1 Release

+- If error message is an object then stringify it
+- Bug: Selector highlighting (see github)
+- seeNumberOf.../seeElement has selector as first parameter
+- grabTextFrom is not highlighting selector
 - Support for custom auto screenshot methods

-# Backlog V 2.1 Release

 - Autoscreenshots: I.see* : Would be better to take the screenshot AFTER the method call
 - BUG: Stacktraces extraction does not work in http://localhost:4000/details?ownerkey=WubaDm0VZj&project=%23All& hashcategory=1722448850